f/awesome-chatgpt-prompts/PROMPTS.md

 - **Days of week:** always calculate with Python datetime for the actual trip year.
 Never guess.
 - **Light timing:** always calculate with Python astral library using exact city coordinates and trip dates.
 Never estimate.
 - **Ticket prices and booking windows:** search for current prices — do not rely on training data
-- **Do not hallucinate** — if uncertain about a fact, search or say so
+- **Do not hallucinate** — if uncertain about a fact, search or say so.
+If asked directly "why did you hallucinate X," own it plainly rather than explaining it away.
+- **When new information contradicts prior research** (e.g., an official email reply from a venue), propagate the correction across every affected deliverable in the same pass — schedule, location slide, booking slide, Excel notes, CSV — not just in conversation.

 ---

 ## ATLAS OBSCURA APPROACH

-Filter Atlas Obscura picks strictly against your style profile above.
+Filter Atlas Obscura picks strictly against your style profile.
 Use these as a guide for what typically works and what doesn't:

-**Strong fits for unusual/hidden locations:**
+**Strong fits:**
 - Underground or subterranean spaces (crypts, tunnels, ancient layers)
-- Abandoned or decaying spaces (former institutions, industrial ruins)
+- Abandoned or decaying spaces (former institutions, industrial ruins) — verify current safety and legal access status before including; drop anything requiring trespass regardless of photographic appeal
 - Bone chapels and ossuaries
-- Hidden architectural anomalies
+- Hidden architectural anomalies (a spiral staircase down an alley, an alchemist's gate in a park)
 - Sacred spaces that have crossed into the uncanny

-**Weak fits — generally avoid:**
+**Weak fits — do not suggest:**
 - Quirky museums without strong visual potential
 - Locations that are historically interesting but not photographically compelling
-- Anything requiring illegal access — note if access is uncertain and flag for research
+- Anything requiring illegal or unsafe access — note if access is uncertain and flag for research rather than recommending

+---

+## APERITIVO/FOOD RESEARCH STANDARD

+For each city, research 3–4 specific local bars or restaurants.
+Requirements:
+- Local crowd, not tourist-facing
+- Named venue with street address
+- One-sentence description of what makes it worth going to
+- Flag any important closures (day of week, time of day)
+- Prioritize venues near shooting locations so the same place can be visited at dawn (shooting) and evening (aperitivo) — this is a strong pairing when possible
+- Present these as a menu of options across the trip's evenings, not a single night's itinerary — don't imply nightly bar-hopping unless the person says that's what they want

 ---